 The physical aspect of Yoga is just the tip of the iceberg.
 We need to integrate the mental aspect of Yoga throughout our day and life.
 How?

 - Maintain equanimity by taking an even attitude to both pleasure and pain, to joy and sadness.
 This can be achieved by developing a witnessing attitude to whatever happens in life.
-Usually we get over excited by something good happening and we get pulled down by bad things.
+Usually, we get over-excited by something good happening and we get pulled down by bad things.
 In both these extremities and the space in between, there is something present in us that is able to observe both.
 Dwelling in this observer is the beginning of Yoga.

 - Realize that no external thing can bring you joy.
 Yes, there are pleasurable things and not-so-pleasurable things.
 But joy, peace and contentment are something entirely different.
 The state of deep sleep is devoid of pleasure or excitement or “oh my god” happiness.
 Yet, it is deeply restful and peaceful.
-Even after a day of great excitement, we crave for a good nights rest.
+Even after a day of great excitement, we crave a good night’s rest.
 This is when we withdraw to our deepest nature – which is peace, contentment and joy.
 Notice that this state does not give birth to more desires.
 In fact, it is the absence of desires.
 Coming back to our true nature brings us the joy we crave for.
 Make it a practice to come back again and again – either by sitting quietly with yourself or getting engaged in an activity for its own sake.

 Yoga Asanas are great.
 But we need to transform it into a mental attitude.
 The question then no longer is ‘whether I do Yoga’ but rather ‘how I do Yoga’.

 On Thu, 4 Mar, 2021, 12:22 AM Journey of a thousand words, wrote: